maxfragg/ForGeOSI/README.md

 --------
 ![Image](http://max.fauiwg.de/forgeosi/logo256.png?raw=true)

 __ForGeOSI__ is a wrapper for [pyvbox](https://github.com/mjdorma/pyvbox), designed to be used in the education in computer forensics.
-It simplifies the creation of virtual machines and their automation, while providing a log and resonable abstraction.
+It simplifies the creation of virtual machines and their automation, while providing a log and reasonable abstraction.
-The automatisation of guest systems supports modern Windows Versions with Powershell 2 or newer, while any modern Linux system should be supported in theory, only Ubuntu 12.04 and Ubuntu 13.10 are tested though.
+The automation of guest systems supports modern Windows Versions with Powershell 2 or newer, while any modern Linux system should be supported in theory, only Ubuntu 12.04 and Ubuntu 13.10 are tested though.

 ##Requirements
-As host, a Linux system with VirtualBox 4.3 and the VirtualBox API is expected, Python 2.7 is required, while my software in theory should support Python 3 as well, vboxapi has some hickups, so it is not advised.
+As host, a Linux system with VirtualBox 4.3 and the VirtualBox API is expected, Python 2.7 is required, while my software in theory should support Python 3 as well, vboxapi has some hiccups, so it is not advised.
 Further more, the following Python packets are required:
 * pyvbox
 * decorator